tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * These simple trees are created by randomly sampling the data and creating a decision tree for only that small portion of data.
 This is known as a **weak classifier** because it is only trained on a small piece of the original data and by itself is only slightly better than a random guess.
 However, many _slightly better than average_ small decision trees can be combined to create a **strong classifier**, which has much better decision making power.

-* Some of the benefits of the decision tree algorithm are:
+* Some of the benefits of the random forest algorithm are:

   * It’s robust against overfitting because all of those weak classifiers are trained on different pieces of the data.